ZetaPlugins/LifeStealZ/README.md

 - **lifestealz.viewrecipes** - Allow a player to view the custom recipes (true by default)
 - **lifestealz.help** - Allow a player to access the help menu (true by default)
 - **lifestealz.viewhearts** - Allow a player to view the amount of hearts (`/hearts`) he has (true by default)
+- **lifestealz.maxhearts.[amount]** - Set the max hearts for a player.
+This overwrites the maxHearts in the config

 <br>